PauloMigAlmeida/sample-exponential-backoff/README.md

 ## Contributing

-You're encouraged to contribute to nfscan.
+You're encouraged to contribute to sample-exponential-backoff.
 Fork the code from https://github.com/PauloMigAlmeida/sample-exponential-backoff and submit pull requests.

 Make sure you're following the [contributing guidelines](https://github.com/PauloMigAlmeida/sample-exponential-backoff/blob/master/CONTRIBUTING.md) for this project.